JalalMallah/bsg_task/README.md

 # BSG Recruitment Task

 > This is an OTT web application containing video content with the option of playback.
+In order to login and test the application you have to provide the username: 'anonymous' and the password: '0000'.
+After login, the main screen will load containg a list of video content.
+Clicking on the cover of any of the items will render a separate view for the selected item.

 ### Tech Stack

 - React
 - TypeScript
 - CSS Modules
+- Dash.js Player

 ---